SergheiBrinza/AI-Gas-Analyzer/README.md

-# Aura 7: Neural Network Classification of Gas Mixtures Using Metal-Oxide Sensor Arrays
+# Neural Network Classification of Gas Mixtures Using Metal-Oxide Sensor Arrays

 In 1952, Martin and Synge received the Nobel Prize in Chemistry for partition chromatography.
 In the seven decades since, the fundamental principle of gas analysis has not changed: physically separate the mixture into components, then measure each one individually.
 What if separation is not necessary at all?